A Wandering Jew hanging basket (Trandescantia zebrine) adds outdoor interest in the warmer months.

 Barbara H. Smith, ©2015 HGIC, Clemson Extension

-Over a period of about a week, gradually reduce light levels by moving plants from sun to light shade to heavy shade, and finally indoors.
-When you move plants indoors, make sure the light conditions are as close as possible to those out-doors.
+For about a week, gradually reduce light levels by moving plants from sun to light shade to heavy shade and finally indoors.
+When plants are moved indoors, ensure the light conditions are as close as possible to that outdoors.
 Once indoors, the plant may develop leaf yellowing or drop as it adjusts to lower light.

 The Marble Queen Pothos (Epipremnum aureum ‘Marble Queen’) can be moved outside to a shady area in the spring after the fear of frost has passed.

-Plants grow more rapidly outdoors than indoors; therefore, they require more frequent fertilization and watering outdoors.
-In the heat of summer it may be necessary to water once or twice daily, especially when rainfall is not adequate.
+Plants grow more rapidly outdoors than indoors, requiring more frequent fertilization and watering.
+In the heat of summer, it may be necessary to water daily, especially when rainfall is not adequate.
+For more information, see HGIC 1459, Indoor Plants-Watering.

 Originally published 09/99